arkorobotics/PID/Software/Simulation/README.md

 # PID Simulator

-In this iPython notebook, we explore PID tuning methods by modeling a system and applying a PID controller with variable gains.
-Using the provided methods, students will learn to tune the system response and stability.
+In this iPython notebook, we explore PID controllers and gain tuning methods.

+We first start by modeling our system, then by applying PID controllers to compensate for error.
+Using the tuning methods provided in our documentation, students will learn how to tune the PID gain values to optimize for rise time, overshoot, settle time, steady-state error, and stability.

 ## Installation